In a Nutshell:

 Recommended For: Anyone who suffers from aching feet and legs provided that the modest weight limit isn’t a dealbreaker.

 This is the chair the Monarch tries to be.
 This one offers you more of just about everything.
-You get more options, more pre-programmed routines, and just a better all-around chair.
+You get more options, pre-programmed routines, and a better all-around chair.
 You also get it for not much more money.
-It would be totally worth delaying your purchase for a bit to save the extra money to get this model instead.
+It would be worth delaying your purchase for a bit to save the extra money to get this model instead.

 Kahuna LM6800 Massage Chair